open-mmlab/mmsegmentation/docs/en/user_guides/visualization.md

 import mmcv
 import os.path as osp
 import torch
+# `PixelData` is data structure for pixel-level annotations or predictions defined in MMEngine.
 from mmengine.structures import PixelData

+# `SegDataSample` is data structure interface between different components
+# defined in MMSegmentation, it includes ground truth, prediction and
+# predicted logits of semantic segmentation.
 from mmseg.structures import SegDataSample from mmseg.visualization import SegLocalVisualizer